Inside the Ole’

 Toxicity once controlled me.
 Now, stronger than ever . . .
 I’m the controller of toxicity!
-I’m a speaker and wellness coach with years of educational experience.
+I’m a speaker and wellness coach with years of the educational experience.
 My work is recognized at the Georgia State Transitional Center(s), Bereavement Parents of the USA (i.e., BPUSA), where I conduct a workshop.
 As an educational leader, I participate in Health and Wellness Fairs; and at other varied locations where there’s a need to provide wellness lifestyles.
 Also, I’m in the process of reaching out to varied school systems to broaden students’ knowledge on the awareness of wellness.
 I’m striving to stabilize those self-dimensions.
 I’m proud to be considered a work-in-progress.
 But, aren’t we all – that progressive piece of work?

 Look at me now: There’s a new me living inside the ole’!